 Step 3: Puppies are health-checked and ready to go home!

-Prospective owners are then able to decide whether or not they want the puppy, or decide on which puppy they'd prefer if they are being offered more than one.
-Each puppy will be able to go to their forever homes from around 9 weeks old, after they have been checked and vaccinated by our vet.
+Prospective owners are given a chance to decide on which puppy they'd prefer if they are being offered more than one.
+Otherwise, we match puppies with homes and each puppy is assigned to a specific home.
+Puppies will be able to go to their forever homes from around 9 weeks old, after they have been health-checked, microchipped and vaccinated by our vet.
 All of our puppies go home with a complimentary 30-day pet insurance policy from Trupanion.

-If the prospective owner passes on the puppy/puppies that they are offered, their deposit will be moved to a puppy from the next litter.
-The deposit can be deferred only once, after which it will be refunded.
+If the prospective owner decides that the timing of the current litter is not right for them, they can defer their deposit to a puppy from the next litter.
+The deposit can be deferred only once.

 Most of our puppies go to their new homes at between 9 and 12 weeks of age.
 Sometimes, people may have to wait a couple of weeks past this while we decide which puppy to keep (these are usually girl puppies).
 Occasionally, we also have available older puppies (4 to 12 months old) and young adults (1 to 3 years old) that we have kept to assess for show potential or have shown but have decided not to keep for further showing or breeding.